Shravankp/escrow_consensus/README.md

 - Voters

 steps involved:
-- admin deploys the code
-- admin becomes the owner of all governance contract
+- admin deploys the code thereby becomes the owner of governance contract
-- governance contract becomes the owner of escrow and voting
+- make governance contract the owner of escrow and voting
 - admin will createProposal with required details
 - admin locks-in the funds
 - admin will add executors/recipients